brodycj/cordova-sqlite-legacy/README.md

 ## Known issues

+- As described below, auto-vacuum is NOT enabled by default.
-- INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled (using the `androidDatabaseImplementation` option in `window.sqlitePlugin.openDatabase`) ~~or Amazon Fire-OS~~.
+- INSERT statement that affects multiple rows (due to SELECT cause or using TRIGGER(s), for example) does not report proper rowsAffected on Android in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled (using the `androidDatabaseImplementation` option in `window.sqlitePlugin.openDatabase`)
-- Memory issue observed when adding a very large number of records (due to JSON implementation) on Android, ~~Amazon Fire-OS~~ (ref: [#18](https://github.com/litehelpers/Cordova-sqlite-storage/issues/18)), and iOS (ref: [#299](https://github.com/litehelpers/Cordova-sqlite-storage/issues/299) and [#308](https://github.com/litehelpers/Cordova-sqlite-storage/issues/308))
+- Memory issue observed when adding a very large number of records (due to JSON implementation) on Android (ref: [#18](https://github.com/litehelpers/Cordova-sqlite-storage/issues/18)) and iOS (ref: [#299](https://github.com/litehelpers/Cordova-sqlite-storage/issues/299) and [#308](https://github.com/litehelpers/Cordova-sqlite-storage/issues/308))
 - A stability issue was reported on the iOS version when in use together with [SockJS](http://sockjs.org/) client such as [pusher-js](https://github.com/pusher/pusher-js) at the same time (see [#196](https://github.com/litehelpers/Cordova-sqlite-storage/issues/196)).
 The workaround is to call sqlite functions and [SockJS](http://sockjs.org/) client functions in separate ticks (using setTimeout with 0 timeout).
 - If a sql statement fails for which there is no error handler or the error handler does not return `false` to signal transaction recovery, the plugin fires the remaining sql callbacks before aborting the transaction.
-- In case of an error, the error `code` member is bogus on Android, ~~Amazon Fire-OS,~~ Windows, and WP(7/8) (fixed for Android in [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free)).
+- In case of an error, the error `code` member is bogus on Android, Windows, and WP(7/8) (fixed for Android in [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free)).
 - Possible crash on Android when using Unicode emoji characters due to [Android bug 81341](https://code.google.com/p/android/issues/detail?id=81341), which _should_ be fixed in Android 6.x
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ":memory:"})` is currently not supported.
 - Close database bugs described below.
 - When a database is opened and deleted without closing, the iOS version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS version).
 - DROP table does not actually delete it in WP(7/8) version, due to limitations of CSharp-SQLite.
-- On WP(7/8), very large integer values will be stored as negative numbers.
+- On WP(7/8), very large integer values will be stored as negative numbers (see [#195](https://github.com/litehelpers/Cordova-sqlite-storage/issues/195) - fix is available and needs testing)
 - Problems reported with PhoneGap Build in the past:
   - PhoneGap Build Hydration.
   - For some reason, PhoneGap Build may fail to build the iOS version unless the name of the app starts with an uppercase and contains no spaces (see [#243](https://github.com/litehelpers/Cordova-sqlite-storage/issues/243); [Wizcorp/phonegap-facebook-plugin#830](https://github.com/Wizcorp/phonegap-facebook-plugin/issues/830); [phonegap/build#431](https://github.com/phonegap/build/issues/431)).